ericwyles/garden-gnome/README.md

 - **Automated Targeting:** Intelligently identifies the next seed or upgrade to target based on viable options and predefined priorities.
 - **Strategic Planting:** Uses specific garden layouts optimized for various single-parent and multi-parent mutations, following the wiki's [Mutation Setups](https://cookieclicker.fandom.com/wiki/Garden#Mutation_Setups).
 Layouts dynamically adjust to your current garden level.
-- **Synchronized Growth:** Synchronizes planting times so parent plants mature together, maximizing those tricky mutation chances.
+- **Synchronized Growth:** Synchronizes planting times so parent plants mature together, maximizing the window for mutation.
 This includes:
   - Synchronizing two-parent setups even when they have different growth times.
   - Skipping synchronization for "rolling" strategies (like attempting Crumbspore, Brown Mold, or upgrade drops).
 - **Frenzy-Aware Planting:** Holds off on planting during CPS buffs (Frenzies, Building Specials, etc.) to avoid wasting cookies when costs are inflated.
 - **Smart Harvesting & Pruning:** The gnome is quite tidy:
   - Harvests mature plants when they're the target for a garden upgrade drop.
-  - Harvests Queenbeets and Bakeberries just a tick before they decay to maximize cookie/lump yields at harvest.
+  - Harvests Queenbeets and Bakeberries just a tick before they decay to capture the cookie drop at harvest.
-  - If Crumbspore or Brown Mold aren't unlocked yet, it lets Meddleweed live to one tick beforedecay to boost the chance of getting those spores.
+  - If Crumbspore or Brown Mold aren't unlocked yet, it lets Meddleweed live to one tick before decay to maximize seed drop probability.
   - Automatically weeds out incorrectly planted crops or plants sitting where they shouldn't be according to the current strategy.
-  - Keeps only the _single oldest_ instance of each _locked_ species growing, freeing up precious garden space while waiting for that elusive unlock.
+  - Keeps only the _single oldest_ instance of each _locked_ species growing, freeing up garden space for the next mutation attempt(s).
-  - Clears and restarts a mutation attempt if plants decay and the remaining arrangement can no longer achieve the target mutation (currently works _only_ for one-parent mutations).
+  - Clears and restarts a mutation attempt if plants decay and the remaining arrangement can no longer achieve a new mutation (currently works _only_ for one-parent mutations).
-    - For example, in a Juicy Queenbeet attempt, if there are no longer any enclosed "rings" around an empty tile, the remaining Queenbeets will be cleared, and the attempt restarted.
+    - For example, in a Juicy Queenbeet attempt, if there are no longer any enclosed "rings" around an empty tile, the remaining Queenbeets will _generally_ be cleared, and the attempt restarted.
-    - It considers all possible mutations for still-locked seeds.
-In an exception to the same Juicy Queenbeet attempt, if Shriekbulb or Duketater are still locked, it won't clear the plot until it couldn't achieve those mutations either.
+    - However, it considers all possible mutations for still-locked seeds.
+In an exception to the same Juicy Queenbeet attempt, if Shriekbulb or Duketater are still locked, it won't clear the plot until it also can't plantthose mutations.
 - **Soil Optimization:** Automatically switches between Fertilizer (for faster growth) and Wood Chips (for better mutation odds) depending on whether plants are still growing or mature and waiting for mutations.
 - **Auto Sacrafice:** Sacrafices garden after all seeds and upgrades are unlocked for 10 sugar lumps, and continues the cycle again.